A Benchmark and Evaluation of Non-Rigid Structure from Motion

 \subsection{Animatronics \& Recording Setup}

 Our stop-motion animatronics are five mechatronic devices capable of computer controlled gradual deformation.
-They are shown in Fig.~\ref{fig:animatronics}, and cover five types of deformations: Articulated Motion, Bending, Deflation, Stretching, and Tearing.
+They are shown in Fig.~\ref{fig:animatronics}, and they cover five types of deformations: Articulated Motion, Bending, Deflation, Stretching, and Tearing.
 We believe this covers a good range of interesting and archetypal deformations.
 It is noted, that \nrsfm{} has previously been tested on bending and tearing~\cite{TaylorCVPR2010,Vicente:etal:2012,chhatkuli2017inextensible,concensus2016}, but without ground truth for quantitative comparison.
-Additionally, elastic deformations, like deflation and stretching, are quite commonplace, but hasn't appeared in any previous data sets, to the best of our knowledge.
+Additionally, elastic deformations, like deflation and stretching, are quite commonplace but did not appear in any previous data sets, to the best of our knowledge.

 The animatronics can hold a given deformation or pose for a large extent of time, thus, allowing us to record accurately the object's geometry.
 We, therefore, do not need a real-time 3D scanner or elaborate multi-scanner setup.
-Instead our recording setup consists of an in-house built structured light scanner mounted on an industrial robot as shown in Fig.~\ref{fig:recording_setup}.
+Instead, our recording setup consists of an in-house built structured light scanner mounted on an industrial robot as shown in Fig.~\ref{fig:recording_setup}.
 This does not only provide us with accurate 3D scan data, but the robot's mobility also enables a full scan of the object at each deformation step.

 The structured light scanner utilizes two PointGrey Grasshopper3 9.1MP CCD cameras and a projector WinTech Lightcrafter 4500 Pro projecting patterns onto the scene and acquiring images.
 Then, we use the Heterodyne Phase Shifting method \cite{PhaseShifting} to compute the point clouds using 16 periods across the image and 9 shifts.
 We verified precision according to standard VDI 2634-2~\cite{vdi2634}, and found that the scanner has a form error of [0.01mm, 0.32mm], a sphere distance error of [-0.33mm 0.50mm] and a flatness error of [0.29mm, 0.56mm].
 This is approximately 2 orders of magnitude better than the results we see in our evaluation of the \nrsfm{} methods.